FlyNeopolitan/CS225-Final-Project/written_report/GOALS.md

 ### Others :
 - Connectedness: check if two vertices are connected
-- Advanced shortes path: get shortest path from one vertex to all others based on dynammic programming
+- Advanced shortes path: get shortest path from one vertex to all others based on dynamic programming